 I wondered what retirement would be like especially after my savings and my home in California got leveled in the 2008 Depression.
 It didn’t look good.
 It would have been a serious drop in my standard of living.
 Health care, car costs, utility bills, rent, were eating up what I got from my teacher pension and small Social Security payments.

 I was thinking about this today as I walked my favorite route to Belen Park in Medellin.
-I had found a way in the neighborhood of Belen Rosales, Bethlehem of the Roses, to pass through six landscaped, flowery pocket parks surrounding my home.
-Belen Rosales is not considered posh, mainly level four out of six such in Medellin, but it is lovely and extremely walkable.
+I had found a way in the neighborhood of Belen Rosales, Bethlehem of the Roses, to pass through six landscaped, pocket parks surrounding my home.
+Belen Rosales is not considered posh, mainly level four out of six such in Medellin, but it is lovely IMHO and extremely walk-able.
 The rents are low , extremely low by US standards.
 So we, my new family and I, make it easily.

-Here I live with my new Colombian wife, Beatriz, and her daughter, our daughter, 10 year old Andrea.
+Here I live with my Colombian wife, Beatriz, and her daughter, our daughter, 10 year old Andrea.

 After our usual breakfast, typically a corn arepa flapjack with butter and a slice of local white cheese, cafe con leche and perhaps a local peach or pear, I took off for my walk.
 It was a little warm today, 78 degrees with a slight breeze.
 Today was one of the warm spring days as opposed to a cool spring day.
 Every day in Medellin is one or the other all year long.

 On my walk I was greeted by neighbors and tradespeople and shopkeepers with “Buenos Dias, Caballero! “ Smiles and hellos are a habit here.
 Since my Spanish is a work in progress I smile a lot too!